Result Group: Software

-The rentalresult software manages aspects of rental and equipment management including rental order processing & fulfillment, sales management, asset lifecycle & inventory, maintenance and field-based servicing, financials and CRM.
+The rentalresult software manages aspects of rental and equipment management, including rental order processing & fulfillment, sales management, asset lifecycle & inventory, maintenance and field-based servicing, financials and CRM.
 The software focuses on utilization, charging and billing methodologies, re-rental management, accessory & attachment management, pricing and discounting strategies including on-demand pricing and full financial asset management.

 Specific modules also exist for operated equipment and timesheet management, used primarily by heavy equipment rental companies in the middle and far east, and by specialist rental companies; for example cranes, concrete pumps, large aerial equipment, in Europe and North America.

 Business intelligence

-Reporting provided through IBM Cognos Reportnet which is incorporated within the rentalresult licence.
+Reporting in provided through IBM Cognos Reportnet which is incorporated within the rentalresult licence.
 The system provides standard reports as well as allowing customers to add their own.
 Reports can be provided in listing format, or as Excel, PDF, HTML, XML or other formats.
 The tools also allow dashboards and scorecards to be created to monitor specific details. rentalresult also provides an Analytics package concentrating on metrics and KPI data relevant to the rental industry and equipment management.

 The rentalresult application can also be referred to as a Tier 2 ERP system with 90% of Result Group’s customers using its fully integrated financial software.

-rentalresult also operate a blog focusing on the rental industry.
+rentalresult also operates a blog focusing on the rental industry.